flyingmachine/nanoc-blog/content/programming/why-programmers-need-frameworks.md

 created_at: Tue Aug 13 2019 16:00:00 -0500
 kind: article
 categories: programming
-summary: "In the Clojure community, one of the unwritten tenets is that frameworks can eat shit."
+summary: "As I've used Clojure over the years, I've gotten the impression that there's a strong aversion to using frameworks."
 ---

 As I've used Clojure over the years, I've gotten the impression that